svenkleinert/scidatacontainer/docs/source/python/advanced.rst

 File Formats
 ------------

 The ``Container`` class can handle virtually any file format.
-However, in order to store and read a certain file format, it needs to know how to convert the respective Python object into a bytes stream and vice versa.
+However, in order to store and read a certain file format, it needs to know how to convert the respective Python object into a bytes stream (ZIP container) or dataset (HDF5 container) and vice versa.
 File formats are identified by their file extension.
 The following file extensions are currently supported by the package ``scidatacontainer`` out of the box:

 .. csv-table::
-	:header: Extension, File format, Python object, Required packages

-	.json, JSON file (UTF-8 encoding), dictionary or others, .txt, Text file (UTF-8 encoding), string,
+	:header: Extension, File format, Python object, Required packages .json, JSON file (UTF-8 encoding), dictionary or others, .txt, Text file (UTF-8 encoding), string,
 	.log, Text file (UTF-8 encoding), string,
 	.pgm, Text file (UTF-8 encoding), string,
-	.png, PNG image file,  NumPy array, "cv2, numpy" .npy, NumPy array, NumPy array, numpy
+	.png, PNG image file,  NumPy array, cv2
+	.npy, NumPy array, NumPy array,
 	.bin, Raw binary data file, bytes,
+  .dataset, HDF5 dataset, NumPy array,

-Native support for image and NumPy objects is only available when your Python environment contains the packages `cv2 <https://pypi.org/project/opencv-python/>`_ and/or `numpy <https://pypi.org/project/numpy/>`_.
+Native support for image objects is only available when your Python environment contains the `cv2 <https://pypi.org/project/opencv-python/>`_ package.
 The container class tries to guess the format of items with unknown extension.
 However, it is more reliable to use the function ``register()`` to add alternative file extensions to already known file formats.
 The following commands will register the extension ``.py`` as a text file:

 	>>> from scidatacontainer import register
 	>>> register("py", "txt")

 If you want to register another Python object, you need to provide a conversion class which can convert this object to and from a bytes string.
-This class should be inherited from the class ``AbstractFile``.
-The storage of NumPy arrays for example may be realized by the following code:
+This class must inherit from the class ``AbstractFile``.
+A custom class to store NumPy arrays in ZIP and HDF5 containers may be realized by the following code:

 .. code-block:: python
   :linenos: